 Armed with your top 10 competitor list, you can now do a deep dive into the background, location, products or services, marketing, sales and workforce of each.

 What important dates and events has each competitor seen since inception?
 The key areas of focus are ownership, financials and organisational structure.
 How have these affected where the company is today?

 Facilities and location

 Explore the location of each competitor’s office or store as well as the appearance of their online presence.
 Location is a key factor in their strengths and weaknesses as it affects foot traffic, logistics and accessibility.

 If you have a brick-and-mortar business, location is vital to your success.
 There’s a fine balance to tread.
 Moving into an area that’s over-saturated with similar businesses creates higher competition but an area where there’s no competition at all may be too isolated.

 Location also affects the ease with which you can distribute your own products and services as well as the supplies you receive.
 Researching your rivals’ business operations can provide a sneak peak into the facilities you need, as well as pitfalls you want to avoid.

-Product-based businesses should look at competitors to see what they offer, the breadth of their product lines and whether they’re missing anything crucial.
+Product-based businesses should look at competitors to see what they offer, the breadth of their product lines and whether they’re missing anything crucial when preparing a competitive analysis.
 Industry news can reveal whether they’re developing products and if they have patents and licenses pending.